-- identifying individuals qualified to become members of our board of directors, consistent with criteria approved by our board of directors: - overseeing our succession plan for the CEO and other executive officers; - · overseeing the evaluation of the effectiveness of our board of directors and its committees; and - · developing and recommending to our board of directors a set of corporate governance guidelines.
+- identifying individuals qualified to become members of our board of directors, consistent with criteria approved by our board of directors; - overseeing our succession plan for the CEO and other executive officers; - · overseeing the evaluation of the effectiveness of our board of directors and its committees; and - · developing and recommending to our board of directors a set of corporate governance guidelines.

-Upon the consummation of this offering, our nominating and corporate governance committee will consist of Scott A. Dahnke, Laura G. O'Shaughnessy and Adam Valkin, with Scott A. Dahnke serving as chair.
-Our board of directors has adopted a written charter for the nominating and corporate governance committee, which will be available on our principal corporate website at www.vroom.com substantially concurrently with the consummation of this offering.
-The information on our website is deemed not to be incorporated in this prospectus or to be part of this prospectus.
+Upon the consummation of this offering, our nominating and corporate governance committee will consist of and , with serving as chair.
+Our board of directors will adopt a written charter for the nominating and corporate governance committee, which will be available on our principal corporate website at www.vroom.com substantially concurrently with the consummation of this offering.
+The information on any of our websites is deemed not to be incorporated in this prospectus or to be part of this prospectus.